nikhilr612/libmp/README.md

 - The header file that goes with libexample can be found under `mediapipe/examples/desktop/libexample/example.h`
 - The shared library can be found under `bazel-bin/mediapipe/examples/desktop/libexample` as `libexample.so` (Linux) or `libexample.dll` (Windows)
-- On Windows, you will need to either copy `opencv_world###.dll` to your own binary's location or ensure it is in your PATH
+    - On Windows, you also need to either copy `opencv_world###.dll` to your binary's output location or otherwise ensure it is in your PATH
-- Copy `bazel-bin/mediapipe/modules` and `bazel-bin/mediapipe/models` to your own binary's location.
-(It must be from the output directory `bazel-bin`, as the source `mediapipe/modules` and `mediapipe/models` directories are empty.)
+- In your binary's output location, create a `mediapipe` directory.
+Copy the `modules` and `models` folders from `bazel-bin/mediapipe` into this new directory.
+(Copy from `bazel-bin/mediapipe`, _NOT_ `mediapipe`, as the latter contains empty source directories.)

 ## Notes